christopher-inegbedion/ID-Generator/README.md

 # **ID generator**

-Used to generate a random ID a set length, using a seed generated from a hash value generated from product shop ID and execution code
+Used to generate a random ID at a set length, using a SHA1HEX algorithm to generate product shop ID and execution code